 Occasionally Susan and I will sit and try to imagine our lives without the girls.
 We think this is a healthy exercise to do from time to time.
 It helps to put in context those thoughts that I’m sure most adoptive parents have most days that go back to when life was easy, restaurant eating was enjoyed and summer holidays were about uninterrupted reading time!
 It isn’t long though before our conversation turns to how life would be downright weird without the girls.
 I hesitate to write it, but like Jerry Maguire, they complete us.

-A word on CCS.
-Their pre and post adoption support has been nothing short of tremendous.
+Their pre and post-adoption support have been nothing short of tremendous.
 Not once have we felt on our own throughout the process.
 Not once have we ever felt like a number or ‘just another couple looking to adopt’.
 The pre-adoption assessment work was done robustly but sensitively.
 The bizarre and difficult task of ‘matching’ was similarly completed sensitively.
-Post adoption our social worker has just been there: to listen, to allow us to download/offload, to give helpful suggestions where it has been needed.
+Post-adoption our social worker has just been there: to listen, to allow us to download/offload, and to give helpful suggestions where it has been needed.
 I commend them to you.

 Adoption has brought me to this place: I now watch DIY SOS Big Build and Alan Titchmarsh’s ‘Love your Garden’ and weep!
 A bit of love, a lot of effort and a load of patience change lives – ours as much as our girls!
 Adopt and weep!
 We have no regrets.